-Surrogacy can be an emotionally exhausting journey of highs and lows for both intended parents and prospective surrogates.
-What surrogacy means to them, then, will be based on their own experience.
-However, for most people affected by the process, the meaning of surrogacy is actually a life-changing opportunity to create a family where they may not have been one before.
+For most people affected by the process, the meaning of surrogacy is a life-changing opportunity to create a family where there may not have been one before.

-Remember, each person’s surrogacy meaning will be different, but generally, here’s what surrogacy means and represents for those affected by it:
+Contact a surrogacy professional today to discover what surrogacy could mean for your family.
+While each person’s surrogacy meaning will be different, this guide details what surrogacy means and represents for those affected by the family-building process.

 What Does Surrogacy Mean for Intended Parents?